-Emily Ratajkowski Says She’s Still “Figuring Out” Feminism In New Interview
+Emily Ratajkowski Says She’s Still ‘Figuring Out’ Feminism In New Interview

 But some have taken issue with her feminist advocacy because she has become a representation of mainstream beauty standards and regularly poses in swimsuits on social media.

-As High Snobiety notes, some felt that the Kérastase campaign in particular insulted women who don’t fit that ideal.
+As High Snobiety notes, some felt that the Kérastase campaign, in particular, insulted women who don’t fit that ideal.
 In the original caption for one of the campaign photos on Instagram, Ratajkowski wrote, ” Hair is a fundamental part of beauty, femininity, and identity.”

 Some of her followers claimed that the statement alienated women who have dealt with hair loss.